 If makeup artist Katie Jane Hughes is wearing peach, it's inevitable everyone will follow suit.
-Known for creating some of the most drool-worthy makeup looks on herself and celebrities, this peach eye makeup paired with soft pink cheeks and blush shows us that peach makes eye color pop in an instant.
+Known for creating some of the most drool-worthy makeup looks on herself and celebrities, her peach eye makeup paired with soft pink cheeks and blush shows us that peach makes eye color pop in an instant.

-A touch of peach on the cheeks and voila!
-The skin exudes that post-yoga natural flush that everyone wants on a daily basis.
+A touch of peach on the cheeks and voila—the skin exudes that post-yoga natural flush that everyone wants on a daily basis.
 Applying a dewy, cream blush to the cheeks is a great tip all year-round, even in the colder winter months.

 This eyeshadow palette from ColourPop has both colors to recreate this look.